GreatCowBASIC/Help/output/md/_option_nocontextsave.md

 command as it runs.
 To ensure that the interrupted command can continue properly after the interrupt, some temporary variables (the context) must be saved.
-Normally GCBASIC will do this automatically, but in some cases it may be necessary to prevent this.
-If porting some existing assembly code to GCBASIC, or creating a bootloader using GCBASIC that will call another program,
+Normally GCBASIC will do this automatically, but in some cases it may be necessary to prevent this - for example, when porting existing assembly code to GCBASIC, or when creating a bootloader using GCBASIC that will call another program.

-`NoContextSave` can be used to prevent the context saving code from being added automatically.
+`NoContextSave` can be used to prevent the context-saving code from being added automatically.

 Be very careful using this option - it is very easy to cause random corruption of variables.
-If creating your own context saving code, you may need to save several variables.
+If creating your own context-saving code, you may need to save several variables.
 These are:

 <div class="orderedlist">